-- 1. Successful completion of Grade 12 (with English 12, Communications 12 or Technical and Professional Communications 12) or ABE Advanced Certificate or GED Certificate.
+1. Successful completion of Grade 12 (with English 12, Communications 12 or Technical and Professional Communications 12) or ABE Advanced Certificate or GED Certificate.

-- 2. Successful completion of Principles of Mathematics 11 or Introductory Math 11 or Applications of Mathematics 11 or MATH 044 or MATH 045.
+2. Successful completion of Principles of Mathematics 11 or Introductory Math 11 or Applications of Mathematics 11 or MATH 044 or MATH 045.

-- 3. Applicants are strongly recommended to have taken, in the past five years, or have a strong working knowledge of:
+3. Applicants are strongly recommended to have taken, in the past five years, or have a strong working knowledge of:

 - Business Computer Applications 11

 - Data Processing (11 or 12)

 - Information Technology 11 or 12

-- 4. Applicants must take the English and Math Achievement Test (EMAT), administered by the College, prior to attending the first semester.
-Students below a certain level in this test will be required to complete work in English and/or math.
-It is strongly recommended that students write the EMAT early and that they complete any required English and math work prior to attending the first semester.
+4. Applicants must take the English and Math Achievement Test (EMAT), administered by the College, before attending the first semester.
+Students scoring below a certain level in this test will be required to complete work in English and/or math.
+It is strongly recommended that students write the EMAT early and that they complete any required English and math work before attending the first semester.

-- 5. Applicants to the Hospitality

-Administration Programme must provide

-a work/volunteer experience résumé outlining

-experience in the field or in a related educational programme such as the BC Tourism

-Career Preparation Programme.

-6. Applicants to the Hospitality Administration Programme: Graduates of Tourism 11 and Tourism 12 courses with at least a "C+" grade in each course and at least 120 hours of relevant work experience are eligible for preferential admission.
-Applicants who meet the criteria must apply to CNC before February 1 of the calendar year to qualify and must meet all other admission requirements as presented in the College Calendar.
-Preferential admission will be limited to 12 students per year.
-In no case will an applicant be eligible for preferential admission after 4 years from completion of Tourism 11 and Tourism 12.

-7. Applicants to HOSP 191: Only students having completed three Hospitality courses, with a minimum grade of "C" in each course, and a letter of acceptance of employment with hospitality companies offering approved internships as per the Hospitality Administration programme can enroll in HOSP 191.
+5. Applicants to HOSP 191: Only students having completed three Hospitality courses, with a minimum grade of "C" in each course, and a letter of acceptance of employment with hospitality companies offering approved internships as per the Hospitality Administration programme can enroll in HOSP 191.

-8. Applicants to the CIS Diploma programme must submit a statement outlining computer courses already completed and the date of their completion.
+6. Applicants to the CIS Diploma programme must submit a statement outlining computer courses already completed and the date of their completion.